automata/awesome-jamstack/README.md

   - [BigQuery](https://cloud.google.com/bigquery/) - Serverless data warehousing services that help you to deploy advanced cloud data warehousing solutions for your enterprise.
   - [Cloud ML Engine](https://cloud.google.com/ml-engine/) - Serverless machine learning services that automatically scales built on custom Google hardware (Tensor Processing Units).
 - [Serverless](https://serverless.com/) - Toolkit for deploying and operating serverless architectures.
+- [Cloudinary](https://cloudinary.com/) - Serverless media (images/videos) management platform.
+Provides SDKs in every popular language and media widgets for JAMstack to make it easy to manage media, CDN, storage, transformations, and more.

 *For a more complete list see [Awesome Serverless](https://github.com/pmuens/awesome-serverless).*